OnurOksuz59005/solutions_repo/docs/1 Physics/5 Circuits/Problem_1.md

 ![Simple Series Circuit](./images/example_1_circuit.png)

+This graph represents a simple series circuit where three resistors are connected end-to-end, forming a single path for current flow.
+The algorithm identifies nodes with exactly two connections and sequentially reduces them.

 **Calculation:**
 $R_{eq} = R_1 + R_2 + R_3 = 10k\Omega + 20k\Omega + 30k\Omega = 60k\Omega$

-The algorithm correctly calculates the equivalent resistance as 60kΩ.
+In series circuits, the equivalent resistance is the sum of all individual resistances because the same current flows through each resistor, following Kirchhoff's current law.

 #### Example 2: Simple Parallel Circuit